 Rules of Play by Katie Salen and Eric Zimmerman — Possibly the best book on game design out there.
 Big and meaty — not at all what you would expect from a games-related book perhaps.

 If that doesn’t keep you busy for a while, you could always have a dig through my del.icio.us links.
 There’s plenty of good stuff there.
-Of course of you ever find anything you think would be of interest to me, do let me know.
+Of course of if you ever find anything you think would be of interest to me, do let me know.
 Just tag it for:kaeru.

 A while ago there was a discussion on the IAI members list about game mechanics on web sites.
 Andrew Hinton pointed to the Google Image Labeler and LinkedIn’s ‘profile completeness’ status bar and asked: “Can anyone else think of a use of a game mechanic like this to jump-start this kind of activity?”
 (Where “this kind of activity” is basically defined as something people wouldn’t normally do for its own sake, like say tagging images.)